rushil1510/InternPrep/README.md

 I am thoroughly enjoying these contests and having a lot of fun solving questions from the problemsets, it can be very frustrating at times too but when the solution clicks it just feels very satisfying.
 I have so far given my contests in Python 3, however, I have started to attempt practice problems in C++.
 I am also trying to balance this with the DSA lectures playlist, the latter I feel is becoming a little hard to tackle without much guidance from others.

+##30/12/2022
+The "year" is coming to an end and I'm really proud of my progress these past 2 weeks!
+Not waiting for the new year to start writing a new chapter in my journey is probably one of the best decisions I have made.
+I crossed 1000 on codeforces and am doing my best to solve a problem a day.
+The C++ switch makes it all a little harder but it's probably for the better.
+Cheers to 2023!